 - The doctor was negligent and breached the standard of care

-Filing a delayed diagnosis or misdiagnosis lawsuit is a complicated process.
-However, the medical malpractice attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. possess the legal proficiency and skills that give us an advantage throughout the legal process.
-We take an aggressive approach to ensure that all of our clients across Louisiana and Mississippi experience the justice they deserve.
+Filing a delayed diagnosis or misdiagnosis lawsuit can be a complicated process.
+However, the medical malpractice attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. understand the intricacies of these cases to ensure that all of our clients across Louisiana and Mississippi experience the justice they deserve.